Can I refuse the COVID-19 vaccine if my employer requires it? - NewsBreak

 However, even those reasons won’t be easy to prove, according to West Virginia employment attorney Richard Walters.

 “We’ve seen a little of both come through with some of the employers I represent.
 One of the underlying health conditions I’ve seen was an individual that received the first shot had an adverse reaction, so her doctor recommended that she not get the second shot.
-So, she has a doctor backing her up,” Walters said.Should young people only get 1 dose of the COVID vaccine?
+So, she has a doctor backing her up,” Walters said.Unvaccinated Kansans asked to quarantine if they travel to this state

 If you are trying to get an exemption based on religious beliefs, you can’t just say it.
 You have to prove you’ve sustained these beliefs consistently.